Updated: Oct 31, 2020

 Having a dog makes me get outside and move every single day, even if it’s for 10 minutes.
 Spending time outdoors connects us with the earth—some research points to crazy benefits of walking barefoot (5)—and reminds us of our place in it.
 It activates our senses and physically requires that we slow down.
 It brings us into contact with other people, with the seasons, with nature.
 It reminds us of the value of nature.

-I have yet to meet someone who’s spent time in a national park and doesn’t support environmental preservation.
+I have yet to meet someone who’s spent SIGNIFICANT time nature and doesn’t support environmental preservation.

 Our bodies are built to walk.
 We’re efficient at it, and as long as we keep up the practice, we’ll be able to do it (almost) our entire lives.